SUSE/hackweek/README.md

 3. Install vagrant-exec plugin: `vagrant plugin install vagrant-exec`.
 4. Start Vagrant box: `vagrant up`.
 It will set up and start an OpenSUSE 13.2 VirtualBox VM in the background.
 VM will have a shared folder `/vagrant` with your code, and can always be shut down with `vagrant halt` and removed with `vagrant destroy`.
-5. Remote connection to the Vagrant box is available with `vagrant ssh`, one can run single-shot remote commands like `vagrant exec rake db:migrate` (will be run in the context of `/vagrant` folder).\
+5. Remote connection to the Vagrant box is available with `vagrant ssh`, one can run single-shot remote commands like `vagrant exec rake db:migrate` (will be run in the context of `/vagrant` folder; no need to additional state `bundle exec`, it is handled automatically).
 6. Install missing gems: `vagrant exec bundle`
 7. Migrate development database: `vagrant exec rake db:migrate`
 8. Launch the application: `vagrant exec rails s`.
 It should be running at http://localhost:3000, as usual.